John X of Antioch: Patriarchate

-2018 missile strikes against Syria

 In April 2018, John X of Antioch, together with Moran Mor Ignatius Aphrem II and Greek Melkite Patriarch Youssef Absi, issued a strong condemnation of the 2018 missile strikes against Syria.
 They said the bombing "were clear violation of the international laws and the UN Charter", and that the "unjust aggression encourages the terrorist organizations and gives them momentum to continue in their terrorism."
+During a visit from Greek MEP Nikolas Farantouris on 8 March 2025, John X made an appeal to "stop the bloodshed" after a series of mass killings in the face of food and medicine shortages across Christian communities in Syria.